Rep. Lujan Grisham greets veterans during their visit to the World War II Memorial in Washington, D.C. (2015)

 Even after it was publically disclosed that VA management and staff were purposely manipulating patient appointment wait times, very few individuals were fired, demoted, or held accountable in any way.
-We have seen the VA repeatedly fail to hold staff accountable for wrong-doing, putting our veterans’ health and wellness in jeopardy.
-I have voted several times for legislation to increase accountability at the VA and pushed the White House, the VA Inspector General’s Office, and the Albuquerque VA Hospital to fully investigate allegations of mismanagement, wrong-doing, and illegal activity.
-After working with veterans and VA whistleblowers, I published a report on the issues our office has identified with the Albuquerque VA Hospital, which I provided to both Congress and the VA.
+We have seen the VA repeatedly fail to hold staff accountable for wrong-doing, putting veterans’ health and wellness in jeopardy.
+I have voted several times for legislation to increase accountability at the VA and pushed the White House, the VA Inspector General’s Office, and the New Mexico VA Health Care System to fully investigate allegations of mismanagement, wrong-doing, and illegal activity.
+After working with veterans and VA whistleblowers, I published a report on the issues our office has identified with the New Mexico VA Health Care System, which I provided to both Congress and the VA.

-Access to VA health care is a serious issue, not only at the Albuquerque VA Hospital, but across the country.
+Access to VA health care is a serious issue, not only at the New Mexico VA Health Care System, but across the country.
 The most common complaint I receive is that it is difficult for veterans and their families to navigate the massive VA bureaucracy.
 Veterans need a better way to navigate the VA’s red tape to report problems and resolve issues.
-This is why I introduced the Ensuring Fair Access to Veterans Healthcare Act, which would create and Ombudsman Office.

-My office has worked with hundreds of veterans on issues that they are experiencing at the VA, including health care appointment scheduling, disability compensation claims, and quality of service issues at the Albuquerque VA Hospital.
+My office has worked with hundreds of veterans on issues that they are experiencing at the VA, including health care appointment scheduling, disability compensation claims, and quality of service issues at the New Mexico VA Health Care System.
 If you or a loved one is having difficulty with the VA, please contact my office at 505-346-6781.